felipelouza/bwsd/README.md

 # all-bwsd

-This code is an implementation of three algorithms to compute all-pairs of Burrows-Wheeler similarity distributions (BWSD) for a string collection.
+This code is an implementation of three algorithms that compute all-pairs of Burrows-Wheeler similarity distributions (BWSD) for a string collection.

 # run